kumahq/kuma-website/app/docs/dev/policies/mutual-tls.md

 ## Usage of "builtin" CA

-This is the fastest and simplest way to enable mTLS in Kuma.
+This is the fastest and simplest way to enable mTLS in {{site.mesh_product_name}}.

-With a `builtin` CA backend type, Kuma will dynamically generate its own CA root certificate and key that it uses to automatically provision (and rotate) certificates for every replica of every service.
+With a `builtin` CA backend type, {{site.mesh_product_name}} will dynamically generate its own CA root certificate and key that it uses to automatically provision (and rotate) certificates for every replica of every service.

 We can specify more than one `builtin` backend with different names, and each one of them will be automatically provisioned with a unique pair of certificate + key (they are not shared).